ma16/rpio/cc/Rpi/Pwm.md

 9 | STA1 | Channel is currently transmitting data | #1 | -
 10 | STA2 | Channel is currently transmitting data | #2 | -

-A bit remains set until cleared.
-Write 1 to clear a bit.
-Write 0 has no effect.
+The flags FULL, EMPT, STA1 and STA2 are set and reset by the peripheral.

-The flags GAP1 and STA1 are ineffective since the peripheral acts as if the Control flag RPTL1 is always set (see Defects).
+The flags WERR, RERR, GAP1, GAP2 and BERR are raised by the peripheral and remains set until cleared by the application.
+Write 1 to clear a flag.
+(Writing 0 has no effect.)

 **BERR**